abinit/abinit/doc/tutorial/eph_intro.md

 The DVDB file stores $\partial_{\kappa\alpha,\qq} v^\KS(\rr)$
 for all the $\qq$-points in the IBZ and all the irreducible atomic perturbations.
-In a more rigorous way, we should say that the DVDB file stores the local part of the DFPT potential (variation of the Hartree + XC + local part of the pseudo) but this is a rather technical point discussed in more detail in [[cite:Brunin2020]] that is not relevant for the present discussion so we do not elaborate more on this.
+More rigorously, we should say that the DVDB file stores the local part of the DFPT potential (variation of the Hartree + XC + local part of the pseudo) but this is a rather technical point discussed in more detail in [[cite:Brunin2020]] that is not relevant for the present discussion so we do not elaborate more on this.